psons/tlog/README.md

 See user documentation at [Tlog User Doc.md](docs/Tlog%20User%20Doc.md) See [programmer doc.md](docs/programmer%20doc.md) for information about coding and contributing to this project.
-See [tldbin README.md](../tldbin%20README.md) https://github.com/psons/tldbin README.md for scripts to assemble a testing and development environment.
+See (https://github.com/psons/tldbin README.md) for scripts to assemble a testing and development environment.

 # current work